Name of chambers:

 As a set, we advise many leading public interest groups including Friends of the Earth and UK Feminista.
 Our members lead or serve on a number of professional bodies.
-For instance, Head of Chambers Philip Kolvin QC is the Patron and former Chair of the Institute of Licensing.
+For instance, Head of Chambers Philip Kolvin QC is the Patron and former Chair of the Institute of Licensing and Chair or Mayor of London's Night Time Commission.

 Members have authored many textbooks specialist to our practice areas.
 These include the prestigious Cornerstone on series, an imprint of Bloomsbury Publishing.
-More titles are in the pipeline and there will be many opportunities for the successful candidate to contribute.
+More titles are in the pipeline and there will be many opportunities for successful candidates to contribute.

 We pride ourselves in being a collegiate, diverse and interesting group of practitioners who are supported by first-class administration, marketing and clerking.

 At Cornerstone Barristers, we recognise the vital role pupillage has in keeping our chambers at the forefront of the modern legal profession.
 We have seen how important it is to have fresh minds with new approaches progressing through the set.
 Pupillage is a challenging time but we promise to give you the support to ensure it is incredibly rewarding too.

 How it works: